8 Simple Steps to Reducing Depressed Mood

 Listen to classical music

 8. Determine your priorities.
 Engaging in passionate and meaningful pursuits must make your priority list.
 The more time you spend engaging in activities that make your heart happy, the less time you will spend absorbed in negative self-talk and depressive thoughts and feelings.
 Write down a list of easy, quick activities to be able to choose from when you are feeling down and need a quick escape.
 These can be very simple, such as playing with a pet, listening to a favorite song and singing along, or taking a relaxing bath with some essential oils.

-There are many cognitive, emotive, and behavioral strategies and ways to overcome depression.
+There are many cognitive, emotive, and behavioral strategies and ways to overcome depression that are used in therapy and counseling.
 I recommend that if you or your child suffer from a true clinical depression, such as Major Depressive Disorder, that you seek a professional help.
-Please don’t hesitate to contact me by clicking HERE so we can work together on coaching you or your child out of depressive state.
 Depression kills dreams….. don’t stay there.

 Resources for this article include:

 Wachs TD.
 Models linking nutritional deficiencies to maternal and child mental health.
 Am J Clin Nutr.
 2009 Mar;89(3):935S-939S.
 PMID: 19176736

 Bouchard MF, Bellinger DC, Weuve J, Matthews-Bellinger J, Gilman SE, Wright RO, Schwartz J, Weisskopf MG.
 Blood lead levels and major depressive disorder, panic disorder, and generalized anxiety disorder in US young adults.
 Arch Gen Psychiatry.
 2009 Dec;66(12):1313-9.
 PMID: 19996036